stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 ```
 {: .source}

-As the exercises often require copying and pasting from instruction, we will make sure that you will have no problems.
+As the exercises often require copying and pasting from instructions, we will make sure that you will have no problems.
 To verify if cut and paste to/from a terminal window works, first copy the script [runThisCommand.py]({{ page.root }}{% link code/runThisCommand.py %}) as follows.
 Once connected use the following command to copy the `runThisCommand.py` script and make it so that the script is executable (Mac/Linux/Windows):
 ```shell
 cp /afs/cern.ch/cms/Tutorials/CMSDASatCERN23/runThisCommand.py .
 chmod +x runThisCommand.py